Abhi16082001/RentMan/README.md

 4. **Login and Registeration System**:
    - On Registration Page, there will be owner registeration only but while creating floors, owner can create renter profiles and that will be stored in user database with owner flag false.

-The application’s backend functionality is complete, and you can explore the code for further details.
+This project is now complete, and I'm not planning further updates and if you want you can explore.

-Future Enhancements
-Styling and CSS will be added to improve the user interface and experience.